 - Canceling a Contract.
 Canceling a contract should be done within three business days of signing.
 Be sure to follow the agreements stated in the cancellation clauses.
 Send the notification by registered mail.

 - Have Work Inspected.
-If excavation work is being performed (e.g., sewers or basement walls) make sure a qualified observer inspects the work before it is hidden from view to avoid similar problems in the future or take photographs if no qualified observer is available.
+If excavation work is being performed (e.g., sewers, etc.) make sure a qualified observer inspects the work before it is hidden from view to avoid similar problems in the future or take photographs if no qualified observer is available.

 - Make final payments when the work is completed.
 Do not sign completion papers or make the final payment until the work is completed to your satisfaction.
 A reputable contractor will not threaten you or pressure you to sign if the job is not finished properly.